 Recommendations: This is the ideal solar LED for driveways, parking areas and large garden or entertainment areas that require more light.
 It is an investment that you can rely on when the power goes out.
 It’s great quality, weather resistant and is both the product that offers the best value for money and is the most practical.

-Where to buy: Ellies 28W solar flood light
+Where to buy: Ellies 28W LED solar light

 Option #5: Ellies solar 50W LED with PIR sensor